UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 3. Checklist
 ------------

- - Ensure all pre-assembled components are firmly connected:
+ - Please ensure all pre-assembled components are firmly connected:

     - MCB connected to Raspberry Pi 5 via the PCB connector.
     - Motor wheels connected to MCB.